FlowInOne:Unifying Multimodal Generation as Image-in, Image-out Flow Matching: Conclusion

 \section{Conclusion}

 We presented \modelname, a unified framework that redefines multimodal generation as a purely visual flow.
 By embedding all modalities into a shared visual space and learning continuous transport between visual instruction and image states, \modelname achieves efficient and consistent generation across diverse tasks.
-To support this paradigm, we introduced the large-scale \datasetname dataset, enabling cross-task generalization under a single visual interface. \modelname achieves state-of-the-art performance across all evaluated tasks, surpassing existing open-source models and competitive commercial systems in both automated and human evaluations.
-Extensive experiments demonstrate that \modelname establishes a foundation for future vision-centric multimodal models that unify perception and generation under a single deterministic principle.
+To support this paradigm, we introduced the large-scale \datasetname dataset, enabling cross-task generalization under a single visual interface. \modelname achieves state-of-the-art performance among open-source models across all evaluated tasks and remains competitive with leading commercial systems in both automated and human evaluations.
+These results highlight \modelname as a promising foundation for future vision-centric multimodal models that unify perception and generation under a single deterministic principle.
 We believe this work marks a step toward closing the gap between visual understanding and creation within a continuous visual domain.

 {appendix.\Alph{section}} {appendix.\Alph{section}.\arabic{subsection}}